 Haemophilus influenzae type B (Hib) disease, a serious bacterial infection caused by Haemophilus influenzae bacteria, is acquired via inhalation of respiratory droplets or contact with respiratory secretions of infected persons.
 Hib is common in developing countries where Hib vaccination is not routine.
+Approximately two-thirds of all cases occur among children younger than 18 months.
 By age 5-6 years, both vaccinated and unvaccinated children have acquired natural immunity from exposure, usually without showing symptoms of the disease.

 Hib disease has been nearly eradicated in the US since the introduction of routine Hib vaccination in 1987.
 Worldwide occurrence is between 4 to 8 million cases of serious disease (mostly in developing countries where Hib vaccination is not routine), with hundreds of thousands of deaths annually.